zarinplus/docs/README.md

 #### Good Response

-If you get good response then the user get the point immediately from you.
+Well now the user get the point immediately from you.
 If you send correct request then the response should be same thing like that.

 	{